Table of Contents[Hide][Show]

 Requesting the Change

 The message regarding your standby status will be an email or a text message, depending on what you chose as your contact preference during booking.
-It will contain a link to access the boarding pass via the Southwest app or mobile web.
-You can also visit a Southwest Gate Agent to print your boarding pass.
+It will contain a link to access the boarding pass via the Southwest mobile app.
+You can also visit a Southwest ticket counter or ask a gate agent to print one for you.

 If you are checked in for your original flight before making a same-day change, you lose that boarding position once you move to the new flight.
 You will need to check in again after completing your flight change to get your new boarding position.

-Who’s Eligible for Same Day Change and Same Day Standby Benefits?
+Who’s Eligible for Same Day Change and Standby Benefits?

 People who purchase flights under the following fares are eligible for free same-day change and same-day standby benefits: